SmartThingsDIY/esp32-talking-plant/README.md

 # Talking Plant with ESP32 and Home-Assistant

-This DIY talking plant solution measures the level of moisture in the oil and sends you a message through Alexa reminding you to water the soil when it's dry
+This DIY talking plant solution measures the level of moisture in the oil and sends you a message through Alexa reminding you to water it when the soil is dry

 ⚡️ COMPONENTS AND SUPPLIES
 --------------------------